The Exodus: Narrative

 Yahweh commands Moses to send twelve spies ahead to Canaan to scout the land.
-The spies discover that the Canaanites are strong, and, believing that the Israelites cannot defeat them, the spies falsely report to the Israelites that Canaan is full of giants so that the Israelites will not invade (Numbers 13:31-33).
-The Israelites refuse to go to Canaan, so Yahweh manifests himself and declares that the generation that left Egypt will have to pass away before the Israelites can enter Canaan.
-The Israelites will have to remain in the wilderness for forty years, and Yahweh kills the spies through a plague except for the righteous Joshua and Caleb, who will be allowed to enter the promised land.
-A group of Israelites led by Korah, son of Izhar, rebels against Moses, but Yahweh opens the earth and sends them living to Sheol.
+The spies discover that the Canaanites are formidable, and to dissuade the Israelites from invading, the spies falsely report that Canaan is full of giants (Numbers 13:30-33).
+The Israelites refuse to go to Canaan, and Yahweh declares that the generation that left Egypt will have to pass away before the Israelites can enter the promised land.
+The Israelites will have to remain in the wilderness for forty years, and Yahweh kills the spies through a plague except for the righteous Joshua and Caleb, who will be allowed to enter the promised land (Numbers 13:36-38).
+A group of Israelites led by Korah, son of Izhar, rebels against Moses, but Yahweh opens the earth and sends them living to Sheol (Numbers 16:1-33).

-The Israelites come to the oasis of Kadesh Barnea, where Miriam dies and the Israelites remain for forty years.
-The people are without water, so Yahweh commands Moses to get water from a rock by speaking to it, but Moses strikes the rock with his staff instead, for which Yahweh forbids him from entering the promised land.
+The Israelites come to the oasis of Kadesh Barnea, where Miriam dies and the Israelites remain for nineteen years.
+To provide water, Yahweh commands Moses to get water from a rock by speaking to it, but Moses instead strikes the rock with his staff, for which Yahweh forbids him from entering the Promised Land.
 Moses sends a messenger to the king of Edom requesting passage through his land to Canaan, but the king refuses.
 The Israelites then go to Mount Hor, where Aaron dies.
-The Israelites try to go around Edom, but the Israelites complain about lack of bread and water, so Yahweh sends a plague of poisonous snakes to afflict them.
+The Israelites try to go around Edom, but the Israelites complain about lack of bread and water, so Yahweh sends a plague of poisonous snakes to afflict them (Numbers 21:4-7).

-After Moses prays for deliverance, Yahweh has him create the brazen serpent, and the Israelites who look at it are cured.
-The Israelites are soon in conflict with various other kingdoms, and king Balak of Moab attempts to have the seer Balaam curse the Israelites, but Balaam blesses the Israelites instead.
-Some Israelites begin having sexual relations with Moabite women and worshipping Moabite gods, so Yahweh orders Moses to impale the idolators and sends a plague.
+After Moses prays for deliverance, Yahweh has him create a brazen serpent, and the Israelites who look at it are cured (Numbers 21:8-9).
+The Israelites are soon in conflict with various other kingdoms, and king Balak of Moab asks the seer Balaam to curse the Israelites, but Balaam blesses them instead.
+Some Israelites begin having sexual relations with Moabite women and worshipping Moabite gods, so Yahweh orders Moses to impale the idolators and sends another plague.
 The full extent of Yahweh's wrath is averted when Phinehas impales an Israelite and a Midianite woman having intercourse (Numbers 25:7-9).
 Yahweh commands the Israelites to destroy the Midianites, and Moses and Phinehas take another census.
-They then conquer the lands of Og and Sihon in Transjordan, settling the Gadites, Reubenites, and half the Tribe of Manasseh there.
+Then they conquer the lands of Og and Sihon in Transjordan, settling the Gadites, Reubenites, and half the Tribe of Manasseh there.

 Moses then addresses the Israelites for a final time on the banks of the Jordan River, reviewing their travels and giving them further laws.
-Yahweh tells Moses to summon Joshua, whom Yahweh commissions to lead the conquest of Canaan.
-Yahweh tells Moses to ascend Mount Nebo, from where he sees the promised land and where he dies.
+Yahweh tells Moses to summon Joshua to lead the conquest of Canaan.
+Yahweh tells Moses to ascend Mount Nebo, from where he sees the Promised Land, and dies.